 enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. mrp domain add default-domain To add an MRP domain with the ID defaultdomain. mrp domain modify port primary lag/1 To specify port lag/1 as ring port 1. mrp domain modify port secondary 1/3 To specify port 1/3 as ring port 2. mrp domain modify mode client To set up the device as a Ring Client device. mrp domain modify operation To activate the MRP Ring.
-To specify the VLAN ID as 200. mrp domain modify vlan 200 To enable the MRP function in the device. mrp operation interface 1/3 enable To change to the Privileged EXEC mode. configure To change to the Configuration mode.
+To specify the VLAN ID as 200. mrp domain modify vlan 200 To enable the MRP function in the device. mrp operation interface 1/3 To change to the Interface Configuration mode of no spanning-tree operation To disable the Spanning Tree function on the port.